Spinal and Epidural Anesthesia

 For spinal anesthesia, you'll get a shot of numbing medicine near your spinal cord.
 For epidural, you may get a single shot.
 But usually, a thin tube (catheter) is inserted through the needle into the space next to the spinal cord.
 Then the needle is removed and the tube stays in your back to supply the numbing medicine.
 Sometimes spinal and epidural anesthesia are combined.

 Serious problems aren't common.
-Some side effects may happen, such as a headache, nausea, or soreness at the injection site.
+There may be some side effects, such as a headache, nausea, or soreness at the injection site.
 Your heart or breathing can be affected by the medicine.
-In rare cases, nerve damage can cause long-term numbness, weakness, or pain.
+In rare cases, nerve damage can cause long-term weakness or numbness.